List of The Sopranos characters: Phil Leotardo

 Soprano initially protected Blundetto against Phil.
 Phil stalked New Jersey looking for Blundetto, hounding Christopher Moltisanti's mother Joanne and badly beating Soprano associate Benny Fazio.
 When it became clear that Tony's men would not allow themselves to be imperiled for no good reason, Tony was forced to act.
 Tony ultimately murdered his own cousin to save his family and give Blundetto a quick and painless death after Johnny Sack had made it clear that Phil would torture Blundetto if he found him.
 Phil was angered that his opportunity for vengeance was stolen.
 At a meeting between the two bosses, Johnny and Tony made peace, but the moment was interrupted by Johnny's arrest by the FBI, while Tony escaped.
 With Johnny in federal custody, Phil became acting boss of the Lupertazzi family.

-Phil worked closely with Tony and Vito Spatafore, the husband of his cousin, on the two family's joint construction efforts.
-When Vito's homosexuality was publicly revealed in season six, Phil visited Marie to try to find out if she knew where Vito was (he had gone into hiding in New Hampshire).
+Phil worked closely with Tony and Vito Spatafore, the husband of his cousin, on the two families’ joint construction efforts.
+When Vito's homosexuality was publicly revealed in Season 6, Phil visited Marie to find out if she knew where Vito was (he had gone into hiding in New Hampshire).
 When she pleaded for mercy for her husband, he told her they just wanted to get Vito help.
 Phil also harassed Tony about his efforts to find Vito.

 Vito later returned to New Jersey after he could not adjust to life outside of the mob, and met Tony to offer to buy his way back into the family.
 Tony refused but did not attempt to harm Vito.
 Tony had arranged for Carlo Gervasi to execute Vito at the mall early in the morning on the pretense that Vito was supposedly meeting up with Tony, to straighten out the situation, however when Vito returned to his motel, Phil's soldiers Gerry Torciano and Dominic "Fat Dom" Gamielleo ambushed him as he walked through the door.

-Phil emerged from the closet, slowly walked up to Vito who was being held by Gerry and Fat Dom, and sits down on the bed.
-He looks Vito in the eye and says, "You're a fucking disgrace."
-And with that, Fat Dom and Gerry Torciano proceed to beat Vito to death.
-Subsequently, with having made his cousin Marie a widow, Phil balks when Tony tries to reach out to him for restitution for Marie and refuses.
-Phil tells Marie that her husband was probably killed by two homosexual transients Vito had picked up at a bar.
+Phil emerged from the closet, slowly walked up to Vito who was being held by Gerry and Fat Dom, and sat down on the bed.
+He looked Vito in the eye and said, "You're a fucking disgrace."
+And with that, Fat Dom and Gerry Torciano proceeded to beat Vito to death.
+Subsequently, with having made his cousin Marie a widow, Phil balked when Tony reached out to him for restitution for Marie and refused.
+Phil told Marie that her husband was probably killed by two homosexual transients Vito had picked up at a bar.

 Fat Dom was murdered by an enraged Carlo Gervasi during a visit to Satriale's after making repeated wisecracks, in the wake of Vito's death, about the sexual orientation of New Jersey mobsters.
-Leotardo, while on a date with his Ukrainian housemaid, approached one of his Brooklyn businesses, only to be blown off of his feet by a bomb planted in the building.
+Leotardo, while on a date with his Ukrainian housemaid (Yaryna Kastropovich), approached one of his Brooklyn businesses, only to be blown off of his feet by a bomb planted in the building.
 After an unsuccessful attempt by Little Carmine Lupertazzi to broker peace between the families, Leotardo and his crew plotted revenge.